SalomePlatform/adao/doc/en/ref_output_variables.rst

   CurrentOptimum
     *List of vectors*.
 Each element is the optimal state obtained at the current step of the optimization algorithm.
-It is not necessarely the last state.
+It is not necessarily the last state.

     Example : ``Xo = ADD.get("CurrentOptimum")[:]``